OrionStar25/orionstar25.github.io/_news/4_iiita.md

 ---
 layout: post
-date: 2020-07-12 15:59:00-0400
+date: 2020-08-12 15:59:00-0400
 inline: true
 related_posts: false
 ---

-Graduated with First Class Honours and received the University Gold Medal from IIIT Allahabad for academic excellence and innovative achievements.
+Graduated with a B.Tech in Information Technology from IIIT Allahabad.
+Awarded the Prof. Dr.-Ing.
+Matthias Kleiner University Gold Medal for academic excellence and innovative achievements.